 January 1-6, 2019

-Getting onto the ferry to Leyte was quite a journey.
-But it was just a half away.
+Getting onto the ferry to Leyte was quite a challenge.
+But it was just half of the way.
 Getting from Bato to Padre Burgos (PB) was not so simple either.
 The ferry itself was comfortable.
 We paid a few bucks more for indoor seating.
 There was no need for aircon but watching a film on a big TV was quite fun.
 While debarking the ferry, Bato made an impression of a welcoming city.
 We did not spend much time there but saw some kind of a promenade with few bars and restaurant, and everybody seemed to be relaxed.
 There were few big buses parked next to the port and drivers pointed us to the local market from where shared vans were leaving to Maasin.
 Squeezed like sardines in a tin we were soon leaving the city.
 The Toyota Hiace had 12 seats, but we were 16 people in there.
 Luckily, the road was well maintained, and the trip was relatively quick.
 In Maasin we ended up at the central bus station.
 The van driver was kind enough to wave for a tricycle to take us to a Jeepney station.

 Finally, after the whole day of travelling, at the edge of the night, we reached Padre Burgos.
 We were so tired and happy to be there that we even did not protest when jeepney driver charged us extra for our bags.
 We did not book anything in advance for the night.
 Happily, a young lad helped us with direction to practically the only guesthouse in the city.
 We did not expect much out of it.
 However, the Jd Beach Front Hotel turned out to be quite a fancy place, and not even so expensive.
 On top of that, it was ideally located just at the shore with a beautiful terrace overlooking Sogod bay.
 It is a pity that we arrived at the night and had to leave early morning to catch a boat to Limasawa where we stayed for a few days and could not enjoy the place properly.